marawanokasha/python-helloworld/README.md

-# python-helloworld
+# Python Helloworld CI

-Example for how to use Github actions to package a python web app
+Example for how to use Github actions to do CI and package a python web app